IIIF/awesome-iiif/readme.md

 [![Contributing Guidelines](http://img.shields.io/badge/CONTRIBUTING-Guidelines-blue.svg)](./contributing.md)

-**Disclaimer**: This list is created for informational purposes only and any links do not constitute an endorsement, recommendation, or favoring by the IIIF Consortium.
+**Disclaimer**: The lists below are presented in alphabetical order within each section, and do not suggest any recommendation.
+Likewise, this list is created for informational purposes only and any links do not constitute an endorsement, recommendation, or favoring by the IIIF Consortium.

 ## Contents
 - [Standards](#standards)